RJ

 What Triggers the Need

-An ADD value on your eye prescription.
-Typically appears above age 40.
-Caused by presbyopia — natural loss of near focus flexibility.
+An ADD value on your prescription.
+Typically above age 40.
+Caused by presbyopia.

 Bifocal In Short

 Two zones.
 Visible line.
 Distance + near only.
 Easier adaptation.
-No intermediate zone.
 More affordable.

 Progressive In Short

 Three zones.
 No visible line.
 Distance + intermediate + near.
-Natural seamless vision.
-Ideal for screen users and modern lifestyle.
+Ideal for screen users.

 At NationsOptics

-Both progressive and bifocal lenses available from ₹499.
+Both available from ₹499.
 ADD covered up to +3.00.
-Personally verified by Rahul Jain on every order.
+Personally verified by Rahul Jain.

 Important: Always provide your complete PD (Pupillary Distance) when ordering progressive lenses online.
-PD accuracy is especially critical for progressives — an incorrect PD will prevent the lens zones from aligning correctly with your eyes and can cause headaches and distorted vision.
+An incorrect PD can cause headaches and distorted vision.

 Multivision Lenses at NationsOptics

-At NationsOptics, both progressive and bifocal lenses are available across all frame types — full rim, half rim and rimless — with multiple coating options:
+Both progressive and bifocal lenses are available across all frame types — full rim, half rim and rimless:

 • Progressive + Blue Block — Progressive vision with blue light filtering.
 Perfect for screen users above 40.

-• Bifocal + Blue Block — Bifocal vision with blue light protection for screen-aware users.
+• Bifocal + Blue Block — Bifocal vision with blue light protection.

 Frequently Asked Questions